MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

 You can use Python to receive a message as well!
 Messages are received from a queue using the **receive_queue_message method** on the **ServiceBusService** object.

 1. Execute following command to receive a message in IPython Notebook.
-If there is no message in the queue, IPython Notebook will block its thread until timeout.
+If there is no message in the queue, IPython Notebook will block until either a message arrives or the thread times out.
 You can see **Kernel busy** on the top right.

     ````Python
         #receive a new message